Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 - Designed with a solid and **extensible architecture**
     - Next generation SDKs allow more customization based on your needs.
 You can implement [a custom logger](./#logger-provider) and [a custom storage](./#storage-provider), [enrich your data](./#enrichment-plugin), and [send your data to other destination](./#destination-plugin) by using Plugins

-- Has **cleaner and aligned interfaces**
+- **Cleaner and aligned interfaces**
-    - Aligned interfaces benefit using Amplitude SDKs on multiple platforms without memorizing different function names.
-For example, before latest SDKs, to track an event with different properties, you need to use different functions, for example `logEvent()`, `logEventWithTimestamp()`, `logEventWithGroup()`, etc. Right now with latest SDKs, you can just use by `track()` with all properties in `EventOptions`
+    - Aligned interfaces makes it easy to use the Amplitude SDKs on multiple platforms without memorizing different function names.
+For example, to track an event with different properties before the latest SDK, you needed to use different functions such as `logEvent()`, `logEventWithTimestamp()`, `logEventWithGroup()`, etc.  With the latest SDKs, you can use now use `track()` to set all available event properties.

-- Is **more reliable and robust**
+- **More reliable and robust**
-    - Latest SDKs don't require any external dependencies, which enhances performance, mitigate potential issues caused by dependencies, and makes them more lightweight
+    - Latest SDKs don't require any external dependencies, which enhances performance, mitigates potential issues caused by dependencies, and makes them more lightweight
     - Latest SDKs use file storage instead of database to improve performance
     - Latest Android SDK removes OkHttp which addresses dependency compatibility issues